Yoganshu42/Retrieval-Augmented-Generation-based-CHATBOT-/README.md

 ### 2. Add Your Documents

-Place your documents (`.txt` files) in the `data/` directory.
+Place your documents (`.pdf` files) in the `data/` directory.
 The system will automatically process them.

 ### 3. Run the Application